HOT WEATHER INFO FOR COMMUNITY CATS

 WATER!!
 It is extremely important that extra sources of clean, fresh water be kept available to cats in areas that will remain cool or at least shaded throughout the day.
 Water evaporates very quickly in the summer desert heat, so keep bowls out of the sun.
 Reduce the evaporation rate by using bowls with less surface area that are narrow but deep.
 You can try putting ice cubes into a water bowl to cool it down.
 Too much water is better than not enough.
 Feeding stations can help provide shade.
 Examples of these can be found here .
 Remember to rinse and fill water bowls daily.
 Slimy residue that grows in the water bowl contains all sorts of dangerous stuff, read more about how to keep water bowls clean here .

 FOOD Don’t leave food out for too long.
 After about 30 minutes bugs such as flies and ants will start to show up, wet food dries out quickly preventing cats from eating it, and food can go bad within hours (moreso with wet food).
 Picking up uneaten food after roughly one hour helps prevent that.
 If your community cats come and go all day/night, this may not be practical, so try feeding the cats dry food in the summer, it attracts fewer insects.
 Leave out only as much dry food as the cats will eat.
 If you do give wet food, add water to help keep it from drying out.
 Feeding Stations - Feeding stations should be out of sight and protected from the elements.
 Info on making these is here.
 Plastic storage containers, weighted down with a brick or large rock can offer protection for food and water.
 The awnings for feeding stations only need the front covered which will help protect the food from rain and the elements.
 Cleanliness in all areas is essential.
 See info about keeping food and water bowls clean here.
 Bowl Types - Metal can retain heat more than plastic, staying hot longer.
 Use caution with glassware, since glass dishes can break and you don’t want broken glass around.
 If you use glassware, try Pyrex since it doesn’t break as easily.
 Heavy plastic bowls are versatile and easy to clean.
 You can find inexpensive, larger antimicrobial plastic feeding tubs and bowls at feed stores like AZ Feeds and OK Feed as well as Pet Club and WalMart.
-Bugs - You can create your own “bug barrier” by raising bowls off the ground slightly and surrounding them with a narrow line of food-grade diatomaceous earth (DE) without chemical additives.
+Bugs - You can create your own “bug barrier” for food and water bowls by raising the bowls or the feeding station off the ground slightly and surrounding them with a narrow line of food-grade diatomaceous earth (DE) without chemical additives.
 It is IMPORTANT that the diatomaceous earth that you use does NOT HAVE ADDED CHEMICALS, so diatomaceous earth sold for swimming pool filters is not safe to use around animals.
 You can get inexpensive diatomaceous earth that IS safe for animals from feed stores in Tucson such as AZ Feeds & OK Feed.
+You can also get it at hardware stores like Home Depot but MAKE SURE it is the SAFE kind.
 “Moat” bowls, a large outer bowl or pan filled with an inch or two of water with a smaller bowl inside it holding the food, can keep bugs away but you have to make sure the water isn't evaporating in extreme heat and that the moat part gets cleaned out regularly because it can get bits of food in it that sit in the water and form mold and bacteria.
 A 9×13″ baking pan can work well as an outer bowl; fill it with an inch of water and then place in it almost any size inner bowl.
 Moat bowls can be easily made and are very inexpensive.
 There are also commercially available ant-proof bowls: recommended ant-proof bowls

 - Shade & Shelter